discountry/discountry.github.io/_posts/2017/2017-02-15-baidu-ife-warmup-tasks-solutions.markdown

 2.base64

-> Use `Ctrl+A` select all page you will see a encrypted string, use **online decrypt tools** to decode this string to get the next task url.
+> Use `Ctrl+A` select whole page you will see a encrypted string, use **online decrypt tools** to decode this string to get the next task url.

 3.403